Summer Financial Aid

 Summer Federal Work Study (FWS)

-FWS is available to graduate and undergraduate students during the summer term.
 Learn about the steps required to receive FWS below.

-Undergraduate students who enroll in less than six units, and graduate students who enroll in less than five units, may still be eligible for FWS.
+Enrollment in summer classes is not required for summer FWS.
+Additionally, Undergraduate students who enroll in less than six units, and graduate students who enroll in less than five units, may still be eligible for FWS.

 Follow the steps below to successfully utilize your FWS award: